 Combine Kala’s huge selection with the reputation for quality and you’re sure to love the instrument you end up with!

-Much like Kala, the Luna Ukulele line really nails the entry level and intermediate players needs and wants.
-You can easily get a great sounding, special looking Luna for under $100.
+Much like Kala, the Luna Ukulele line really nails the entry-level and intermediate players’ needs and wants.
+You can easily get a great-sounding, special-looking Luna for under $100.

 Luna offers a full line of Ukuleles, from Baritone down to Soprano.
 As a bonus, they offer some of the coolest Pineapple Ukuleles you’ll find, including our favorite, the Tattoo.
-One of our favorite ukulele starter kit includes the Luna Tattoo!
+One of our favorite ukulele starter kits includes the Luna Tattoo!

 Both Luna and Kala do a great job offering a wide variety of ukulele sizes and shapes.
-For a new player this can be overwhelming, but if you see your favorite musician playing a particular instrument and you want to emulate them, you can probably get the same type and tone wood from one of these brands.
+For a new player, this can be overwhelming, but if you see your favorite musician playing a particular instrument and you want to emulate them, you can probably get the same type and tonewood from one of these brands.

-Magic Fluke Ukulele
+6. Magic Fluke Ukulele

-The Fluke Ukulele was created in 1999 with the goal of creating a great sounding, affordable, USA-made instrument.
+The Fluke Ukulele was created in 1999 with the goal of creating a great-sounding, affordable, USA-made instrument.
 It is safe to say they succeeded.

 The Fluke and the Flea both had very original, and non-traditional, take on the standard Ukulele shape and construction.
 The shape is fairly obvious, but the construction is another matter.

 Both Ukuleles use a combination of a solid wood soundboard with a thermoplastic body.
-This creates a unique, bright, full sounding Ukulele that is more durable than a standard wood model yet produces a much better sound than a cheap plastic model.
+This creates a unique, bright, full-sounding Ukulele that is more durable than a standard wood model yet produces a much better sound than a cheap plastic model.

 One of the few drawbacks of this company is that you won’t find any soprano or baritone ukuleles from them currently.
 The Flea is manufactured as a Concert Ukulele size, and the Fluke is almost always found in a Tenor size.
 But, if you are looking for one of those two sizes this brand of ukulele gives you a body and neck design that will set you apart at your local musician gathering!